 Professional Development Opportunities

-Annually, three scholarships are available to Dairy Leaders of Tomorrow educators seeking professional development opportunities.
+Annually, two scholarships are available to Dairy Leaders of Tomorrow educators seeking professional development opportunities.
 These funds are made available through contributions made to the Dairy Excellence Foundation.

 To Be Eligible, Educators Must: